Dr. Pen med nålpatron för microneedling och val av rätt nålar.

 12-pin provides more concentrated and targeted stimulation as the pressure is distributed over fewer needles.
 36-pin distributes the pressure over more needles, covers a larger area faster, and is often used for more superficial improvement.

-How often can you do microneedling at home?
+How often can microneedling be done at home?

 The frequency depends on needle depth and skin recovery.
 More superficial treatments can be done more often than deeper ones.
 As the depth increases, longer breaks should be taken to give the skin time to recover properly.